itsrts/api-ext/readme.md

 > A framework to build APIs with modularity in mind

 The framework is powered by express underneath.
-It empowers module based programming in node.js and does a lot of heavy lifting by default.
+It encourages module based programming in node.js and does a lot of heavy lifting by itself.

 Providing a clean code architecture, schema validations, error handling.
 One can have a fresh server up and running in less than 30 seconds.